 The translation industry may seem crazy, especially to those who first enter it.
-How to choose the translator with the right experience and not rip your pockets at the same time?
+How to choose the translator with the right experience and not burn a hole in your pockets at the same time?
 What are the right rates?
-There are hundreds and thousands of options and there are translators who offer translation for much less than the average rate in a given field.
+There are hundreds and thousands of options available and there are translators who offer translation for much less than the average rate in a given field.

-It may be tempting to cut the costs and go for a less experienced translator, but in return, you might end up paying for the same translation twice, just because the quality won’t be satisfying for your new audience.
+It may be tempting to cut costs and go for a less experienced translator, but in return, you might end up paying for the same translation twice, just because the quality won’t be satisfactory for your new audience.
 Our advice is to always choose certified translators.
 Like the ones we hire!
-Reach out to us and we will help you find the best expert.
+Reach out to us, and we will help you find the best expert.